Financial assistance for the removal of an oil heating system

 Eligible renewable energies

-The renewable energies that can be used to power the new heating system or water heater are:
+The renewable energies that could be used to power the new heating system or water heater were:

 - hydroelectricity (electric boiler, air-source heat pump or electric baseboard heaters);